-Israel says it’s killed Larijani, Iran’s security chief and Basij commander
+Israel says it’s killed Iran’s security chief Larijani and Basij commander

 Israel has claimed two high profile assassinations of Ali Larijani, secretary of Iran’s Supreme National Security Council, according to Israel’s Defence Minister Katz, and the commander of the internal Basij militia, Gholamreza Soleimani, neither of which Iran has commented on or confirmed

-Iranian state media published a handwritten note by Larijani, it is not clear whether it is intended as proof of life.
-Larijani’s note published on his social media outlets commemorates the memory of Iranian sailors killed, whose funeral is expected to be held on Tuesday, in the US attack on their boat in international waters.
+Iranian state media published a handwritten note by Larijani, though it is not clear whether it is intended as proof of life.
+Larijani’s note published on his social media outlets commemorates the memory of 84 Iranian sailors killed, whose funeral is expected to be held on Tuesday, in the US attack on their boat in international waters.

 If confirmed, Larijani would be the highest level assassination in the war since United States-Israeli strikes killed the former Supreme Leader Ali Khamenei, and several members of his family on the first day of the war they launched on February 28.